by Michael Madsen, your guide to the authentic

-Go by car to the very smallest whitewashed villages of Andalusia – they are worth a visit even though there is nothing about them in the guidebooks.
+Travel by car to the tiny whitewashed villages of Andalusia – they are most certainly worth visiting, even though they are not mentioned in the guidebooks.

 Salares, east of Malaga